Alternate Paladin

 15th-level Oath of Vengeance feature

-If you are hit by an opportunity attack as part of
+If you are hit by an opportunity attack during this reaction, you can add your Charisma modifier to your attack roll.

 Avatar of Vengeance